Graduates Of Historically Black Colleges May Be Paying More For Loans: Watchdog Group

 The group applied for dozens of loans online — posing as a 24-year-old man.
 It said he lives in New York, works as a financial analyst and makes $50,000 a year.
 Each time the group applied for a loan, it kept a whole range of factors constant.

 "The only difference was where he went to school," Welbeck said.
-It applied as if this fictional borrower went to NYU in New York, many other schools, and Howard University — one of the country's most famous historically black colleges and universities.
+It applied as if this fictional borrower went to NYU in New York, many other schools and Howard University — one of the country's most famous historically black colleges and universities.

-The group found that if the otherwise identical loan applicant went to NYU versus Howard, there was a striking difference.
+The group found that if the otherwise identical loan applicant went to NYU instead of Howard, there was a striking difference.
 For a $30,000 personal loan with a five-year term, it found an applicant would pay about $3,500 more in interest and fees if they went to Howard.

 "There's no other explanation that we can really come to terms with other than the fact that where this borrower went to school mattered in terms of how Upstart measured their creditworthiness," Welbeck said.

 And it apparently mattered quite a bit.
-The group also found you'd also pay more if you went to New Mexico State University-
+The group also found you'd pay more if you went to New Mexico State University-Las Cruces, which has a high percentage of Hispanic students.

 In a new report, called Educational Redlining, the group says lenders may be discriminating based on where loan applicants went to college.

 For its part, Upstart, seems to welcome the vigilance.
 "We definitely appreciate the intent," Upstart CEO Dave Girouard told NPR.
-A former senior executive at Google, he said he and founded Upstart to use technology to make credit more available.
+A former senior executive at Google, he said he founded Upstart to use technology to make credit more available.
 Girouard said the company looks way beyond your credit score — it examines more than 1,000 factors.

 "Our entire mission and the reason we get out of bed every morning is to improve access to affordable credit," Girouard said.
 "So we are absolutely supportive of the intent that credit shouldn't be biased or unfair in any way."